paul2t/xfind/readme.md

 Show relative/full paths
 Search hidden files/folders
 Search/Ignore the file names.
 If disabled, it will only show matching lines.
 If enabled, it will show both the matching file names and lines.
 Matching file names are always shown before the lines.
+Enable case sensitive search
+Enable/disable the context lines
+Change the number of context lines

 Todo
 ===